-CAPS also has a dedicated team of students serving as peer educators and volunteers who assist the department through outreach presentations.
+CAPS also has a dedicated team of students serving as peer educators who assist the department through outreach presentations.
 These peer-to-peer programs provide an opportunity for students to connect and work collaboratively, and to explore ways to reduce stress and live well.
 Student presenters are available to come to residence halls, student groups, Greek chapters, classes, meetings, academic departments – anywhere students can be found.
 For more information on these student programs, click here.

 Our Programs Include:

 To schedule an event with the CAPS Peers, contact Kritika Dwivedi .
 Please make requests at least two weeks in advance so that we may best accommodate you.